-It is worth noting that, following the recent legislative amendments, LLPs and structural subdivisions have similar startup advantages by a number of criteria, e.g. foreign employment, charter capital, management requirements, currency regulations, etc.
+It is worth noting that LLPs and structural subdivisions have similar startup advantages by a number of criteria, e.g. foreign employment, charter capital, management requirements, currency regulations, etc.

-Nevertheless, we would recommend opting for LLP due to its wider prospects in terms of profit repatriation (i.e. potential exemption from withholding tax) and coverage of the parent company's risks associated with its Kazakhstan subsidiary operations since the parent company is fully liable for obligations of its structural subdivision (as opposed to the LLP members).
+Nevertheless, we would recommend opting for LLP due to its wider prospects in terms of profit repatriation (i.e. potential exemption from withholding tax) and coverage of the parent company's risks associated with its Kazakhstan subsidiary operations since the parent company is fully liable for obligations of its branches and representative offices (as opposed to the LLP members).

-Sole Proprietorship
+Sole Traders

-Citizens of the Republic of Kazakhstan and oralmans (returnees) may run business as sole proprietors not incorporated as legal entities and not registered otherwise.
+Citizens of the Republic of Kazakhstan and qandases (returnees) may run business as sole traders not incorporated as legal entities and not registered otherwise.

-However, when a Kazakhstan citizen or oralman hires permanent staff or when income from their business activity exceeds 12-fold minimum wages, they must get registered as a sole proprietor.
+However, when a Kazakhstan citizen or qandas hires permanent staff or when income from their business activity exceeds 12-fold minimum wages, they must get registered as a sole trader.

 Such registration is a simple and easily realisable notification procedure.
-Registration of a sole proprietorship does not form a legal entity.
+Registration of a sole trader does not form a legal entity.

-We believe it important to emphasize that individuals, other than Kazakhstan citizens and oralmans, are not permitted to engage in business activity.
+We believe it important to emphasize that individuals, other than Kazakhstan citizens and qandases, are not permitted to engage in business activity.